brain mapping and neurofeedback for changing brain habits

 The neurofeedback process begins with a brain map.
 This is where tiny stethescopes in a special cap that is worn measures brain electricity.
 There are 20 parts of the brain measured while eyes are opened, eyes are closed, and while in a "working" state (silent reading, repeating back numbers, etc.).
 The data collected in that (approximate) 30 minute time is then rendered.

 The rendering process compiles your brain data and identifies patterns effecting mood, behavior, or performance.
-The result is a picture of how brain activation changes from resting to awareness to active processing states.
-Clients are given a full report, complete with a training plan (recommended protocols for neurofeedback that work to change brain patterns).
+Clients are given a full report describing these patterns in words and showing them in graphs.
+The map comes complete with a training plan (recommended protocols) for neurofeedback that targets changing brain patterns that are causing the brain to work inefficiently or in patterns known to be correlated with unhealthiness in emotions or learning.

 Brain Training Plan

-Sessions typically include wearing a cap that is hooked up to a computer.
-Most people watch a movie or YouTube while their brains are being trained.
-The "feedback" part of neurofeedback is a shadow that flickers lighter or darker over the screen.
-The flickering is based entirely on if the brain is firing within the training targets.
+Sessions typically include wearing a cap (with brain sensors inside of it) that is connected to a computer.
+Most people watch a movie while their brains are being trained.
+Yes, you read that correctly!
+The "feedback" part of neurofeedback is a shadow that flickers lighter or darker over the screen that plays the movie.
+The flickering is based entirely on if the brain is firing within the training targets (that have been set on the computer based on the brain map results).
 The volume also fluctuates as a way of giving the brain feedback.
-Don't worry!
-Brains figure this all out without any intentional trying!
-In fact, the more one "tries," the worse it becomes!

 By training the brain (think of it as weight training workouts), it can learn begin working more effectively without the heavy use of prescription medication, costly treatments, diagnoses, or using a pathology model.
 Over time, the brain can shift into these new patterns and then neurofeedback is no longer needed!